Efficient Exploration of Chemical Kinetics

 where: \begin{itemize} \item \(E(\mathbf{r})\) is the potential energy at atomic configuration \(\mathbf{r}\). \item \(\mathbf{F}(\mathbf{r})\) is the \(3N-\) dimensional vector of atomic forces, where \(F_{x_i}\), \(F_{y_i}\), and \(F_{z_i}\) are the \(x\), \(y\), and \(z\) components of the force on atom \(i\), respectively. \(N\) is the number of atoms. \end{itemize}

 Each draw from the \gls{gp} forms a concrete \gls{mvn} fully specified by a mean vector \(\mathbf{m}\) and a covariance matrix \(\mathbf{K}\).
 We construct these from a mean function \(m(\mathbf{x})\), assumed to be zero throughout this work, and a covariance function or kernel \(k(\mathbf{x}, \mathbf{x}')\) which determines the covariance between the energy and forces at different atomic configurations \(\mathbf{x}\) and \(\mathbf{x}'\).
 The choice of kernel encodes prior assumptions about the functional form of the \gls{pes}.
-For systems with strong repulsive forces at short distances, the most commonly used kernel, the Squared Exponential (SE) kernel can be too restrictive \cite{koistinenMinimumModeSaddle2020}, which is only partially resolved by choosing different kernels like the Matern.
+For systems with strong repulsive forces at short distances, the most commonly used kernel, the infinitely differentiable \gls{se} kernel can be too restrictive \cite{koistinenMinimumModeSaddle2020}, which is only partially resolved by choosing different kernels like the Matern.
 The stationarity of the \gls{se} kernel, i.e. the assumption of uniform fluctuations across the domain makes it difficult to handle the steep gradients of repulsive walls in Cartesian space.
 By transforming the input space through an inverse distance metric, we effectively ``precondition'' the energy surface by homogenizing the effective length scale of the landscape, which enables the \gls{gp} to resolve high gradient regions without sacrificing resolution in energetic wells.
-We therefore employ an SE kernel based on an inverse distance metric \cite{koistinenMinimumModeSaddle2020,goswamiEfficientImplementationGaussian2025a}.
-This provides a strong physical prior, leveling out the sharp increase in repulsive force when pairs of atoms get too close.
-This choice improves the model's ability to learn high-gradient regions of the potential energy surface.
+We therefore employ a \gls{se} kernel based on an inverse distance metric \cite{koistinenMinimumModeSaddle2020,goswamiEfficientImplementationGaussian2025a} since it provides a strong physical prior, leveling out the sharp increase in repulsive force when pairs of atoms get too close.

 For the chosen design sites \(\mathbf{X}\), the components of the mean vector and covariance matrix are: